 What a pretentious title, huh?
-What could possibly be so important that it is the most important thing to tell your client?
-Is it to keep their backs straight and in neutral position for deadlifts and squats so that they don’t injure themselves?
+What could possibly be so important that it is the most important thing to tell your personal training clients?
+Is it to keep their backs straight and in a neutral position for deadlifts and squats so that they don’t injure themselves?
 That the kitchen is where changes to the body are truly made?
 Or is it maybe that time under tension represents a better measurement of what will result in progressive muscle growth than the weights that they may have previously been haphazardly throwing around?

 While these are good and important things to tell them since they fall under the category of safety, let’s focus for a moment on overall gains and progress.
 How can you help your client make improvements outside of the gym and your sessions with them without having to make an extra effort in the working out department?

 Sound almost too good to be true?
 Or maybe you are worried that this thing could put you out of a job?
 No need to worry–your clients will still require coaching and guidance in the safety and execution of their fitness program even after you tell them this:

 Their everyday activities absolutely count toward their fitness and exercise goals.